-By definition, those who believe in the triune God and the inerrancy of Scripture are “evangelical,” and these beliefs are essential for academics to join the Evangelical Theological Society.
+By definition, those who believe in the triune God, the inerrancy of Scripture, and salvation by grace through faith are “evangelical,” and these beliefs are essential for academics to join the Evangelical Theological Society.

 “Evangelical” comes from the ancient Greek word for “gospel.”
 Ev- means good and angel means “message,” so that translators understand that Gospel means “good news” or “good message.”
 For a believer to be evangelical, then that one must identify with the apostolic gospel.
 However, for the sake of unity with Christ and His church, every believer should simply exist as a Christian — a follower of Christ.
 There is more to being a Christian than being an evangelical.

 Here are the basic defining characteristics of evangelical beliefs: